kaczmpr/snowflake_kafka/README.md

 This project download data from https://www.dati.lombardia.it/ about air pollution in Lombardia region.
 Script `setup.sh` download data and then python kafka producer `producer.py` reads line, converts to json and send data to python kafka consumer `consumer.py` and insert data via snowpipe to Snowflake table as a json.
-This project is a little PoC of usage IoT with Python, Snowflake and Kafka
+This project is a little PoC of usage IoT with Python, Snowflake and Kafka.
+It's a part of my postgraduate studies project on Poznan University in Technology about data warehouses.